Che cos'è il cotone egiziano?

 How to recognize authentic Egyptian cotton

-• Look for certifications: Some brands and manufacturers certify the authenticity of the Egyptian cotton used in their products.
+• Look for certifications: some brands and manufacturers certify the authenticity of the Egyptian cotton used in their products.